Frasne–Les Verrières railway

 The Frasne–Les Verrières railway is a railway line in the Franche-Comté region of France.
 It runs 27.6 km from the Franco–Swiss border at Verrières-de-Joux to Frasne.
-It was built between 1860–1862 by the Chemins de fer de Paris à Lyon et à la Méditerranée and is now owned by SNCF.
+It was built between 1860 and 1862 by the Chemins de fer de Paris à Lyon et à la Méditerranée and is now owned by SNCF.

 Services

 TER Bourgogne-Franche-Comté operates Transport express régional trains between Pontarlier, Dole-Ville, and Vallorbe.
 Swiss Federal Railways runs several RegioExpress trains between Neuchâtel (in Switzerland) and Frasne, where they connect with high-speed TGV Lyria services.